Redis Memory Size Calculator

 Does adding replicas reduce memory per primary?

-No. Replicas add process copies for availability and reads.
+No. Replicas add process copies for availability and read serving.
 They increase total cluster RAM even though each primary shard's dataset is unchanged.

 Can eviction solve a bad memory estimate?